vortex-hue/leyline/README.md

 # LeyLine DNS Service

 A highly optimized and efficient FastAPI-based DNS lookup service that provides several endpoints for domain resolution, IP validation, query history, and health checks.
-This service is designed with scalability, security, and Kubernetes readiness in mind, making it suitable for production environments.
+This service is designed with scalability, security, and Kubernetes readiness in mind, making it suitable for production environments..

 ## **Table of Contents**